Luke 9

 (Matthew 14:13–21; Mark 6:30–44; John 6:1–15)

-10And having returned, the apostles related to Him whatever they had done.
-And having taken them, He withdrew by Himself into a town called Bethsaida.
-11And the crowds having known it, followed Him; and having received them, He was speaking to them concerning the kingdom of God, and He was healing those having need of healing.
+10And having returned, the apostles related to Him how much they had done.
+And having taken them, He withdrew by Himself to a city called Bethsaida.
+11And the crowds, having known it, followed Him; and having received them, He was speaking to them concerning the kingdom of God, and He was healing those having need of healing.

-12And the day began to decline, and the Twelve having come, said to Him, “Dismiss the crowd, that having gone into the surrounding villages and countryside, they might lodge and might find provisions; for we are in a desolate place here.”
+12And the day began to decline, and having come, the Twelve said to Him, “Dismiss the crowd so that, having gone to the surrounding villages and fields, they might lodge and might find provisions; for we are in a wilderness place here.”

-13And He said to them, “You give to them to eat.”
+13But He said to them, “You⁺ give to them to eat.”

-But they said, “There are no more than five loaves to us, and two fish, unless we, having gone, should buy food for all this people.”
+But they said, “There are unto us no more than five loaves and two fish, unless having gone, we should buy food for all this people.”
 14For they were about five thousand men.

-17And they all ate and were satisfied; and that having been a surplus to them was taken up, twelve hand-baskets of fragments.
+17And they all ate and were satisfied; and that having superabounded to them was taken up, twelve hand-baskets of fragments.

 Peter’s Confession of Christ

-18And it came to pass as He was praying in solitary, the disciples were with Him, and He questioned them, saying, “Whom do the crowds pronounce Me to be?”
+18And it came to pass as He is praying alone that the disciples were with Him, and He questioned them, saying, “Who do the crowds say I am?”

-19And answering, they said, “John the Baptist; and others, Elijah; and others, that a prophet, one of the ancients, has arisen.”
+19And answering, they said, “John the Baptist; and others, Elijah; and others, that a prophet, one of the ancients was risen.”

 Christ’s Passion Foretold